Kirchoffs/simple-sqlite/README.md

 In GCC, sizeof(void) is 1.
 So, if we increment a void pointer, it will be incremented by 1 byte.
 However, I prefer uint8_t* to void*, which is more platform-independent.

+In the project, uint8_t* refer to the address of the node, uint32_t refer to the page number of the node, and
+uint32_t* refer to the cell inside a node.

 ## DB Knowledge
 ### SQList Architecture
 #### Architecture